brianegan/flutter_architecture_samples/example/integration_tests/README.md

 As you can see, we've ended up with more code, but we've gained a few things:

   1. The tests themselves are now easier to read.
-  2. We can reuse these classes throughout our tests
+  2. We can reuse these classes throughout our tests.
+Overall, this will *reduce* the amount of code you need to write in tests!
   3. If these Widget change a bit in your app, such as after a redesign, you can update the classes themselves to reflect the changes.
 In many cases, this will result in little to no changes to your actual tests!

 ## Missing Features